bkspace/shopify-script-tags/README.md

 )
 ```

-This function returns a response.
+These function return a fetch response.
 It is left to the consumer to handle any possible errors.
 I expect this library will handle both fetch and a gql client in the near future.

+Note - you can add the same script multiple times, so injecting a script should be done once, or validate that the script being injected is different and/or versioned.

 ## Development
 ```yarn build```